kmayorga/kmayorga.github.io/docs/quarter1.md

 #### Manager Checklist
 >- [ ] Engage incoming ACMs on your team via the CACME PowerApp
 >     - Directions [here](cacme.md)
->- [ ] Work with Analytics to ensure teacher/student data is available
+>- [ ] Work with Analytics to ensure teacher data is available
 >     - More information in section below
 >     - Run school level teacher classes reports (LAUSD)
 >     - Work with school partners to confirm Data Use Agreement signed (IUSD)